BraindeadBZH/godot_card_engine/README.md

 CardEngine
 ==========
-Currently under development, do not expect it to work
+Currently under development, do not expect it to work.
+Everything is work in progress.